Hypocisy/RPGCoreV3-Chinese-wiki/DamageModule:-Hardcoded-Behaviour.md

 There are a number of technical limitations when using the damage module, such as that damage always has to belong to a type and an element.
 There is a number of hardcoded types, which you can find in [[CraftDamageModule]], but weapons can be made to add extra types and skills have great freedom aswell.

+## Autotagging Behaviour

+RPGCore will manually add tags to the damage inflicted, which is related to the entity tags defined by the [[EntityModule: Creatures]] - all permutations are generated based on who is the attacker and defender.
+Note that players only have one tag, being "PLAYER" - beneath is a table showing which auto-tags would be generated in a given case.

+> Attacker: [PLAYER]
+> Defender: [SKELETON, DAMNED, EMPIRE, CHAOS_MONSTER, WARRIOR]
+> Damage Types (Part 1): [AUTOTAGGING_PLAYER_VS_SKELETON, ..., AUTOTAGGING_PLAYER_VS_WARRIOR]
+> Damage Types (Part 2): [AUTOTAGGING_ATK_PLAYER]
+> Damage Types (Part 3): [AUTOTAGGING_DEF_SKELETON, ..., AUTOTAGGING_DEF_WARRIOR]

+Should you want something that boosts damage against players, "ADD 100%% TO DAMAGE_PHYSICAL" with a check for the damage type called "AUTOTAGGING_DEF_PLAYER" would do it.
+Doubling physical damage against entities who have the "PLAYER" tag.

 ## Conversion Behaviour

 Conversion transforms damage from element to each other, allowing you to benefit from both of the elements at once.
 This refers both to the defensive and offensive modifiers.